HL7/US-Core/source/pages/_includes/us-core-encounter-search.md

     `GET [base]/Encounter?patient=[reference]&status={system|}[code]`

     Example:

       1. GET [base]/Encounter?patient=example1&amp;status=finished

-    *Implementation Notes:* Fetches a bundle of all Encounter resources matching the specified patient and status ([how to search by reference] and [how to search by token])
+    *Implementation Notes:* Fetches a bundle of all Encounter resources matching the specified patient and status ([how to search by reference] and [how to search by token].

 {% include link-list.md %}